rentheroot/Census2Ged/README.md

 ## Screenshots
 ![Screenshot of Census2Ged](https://raw.githubusercontent.com/xXReneeXx/Census2Ged/master/screenshot.PNG)

+## Character Encoding
+Currently only the Swedish Household Examination part of the program includes support for utf-8, however I hope to change this in the future so all parts of the program support it.

+All gedcoms (regardless of country) are identified as utf-8 encoded in the header.

 ## Default Tags
 Census2Ged picks out gedcom 5.5.1 compliant tags for each piece of information for you, however you may wish to change these (they will still be gedcom 5.5.1 compliant, but they will use EVEN and TYPE tags instead).